BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Introduction

-In this paper, we propose a novel, pre-trained language model called TimeBERT, which is trained on a temporal news collection by exploiting two key temporal aspects: \emph{document timestamp} and \emph{content time} such as temporal expressions embedded in news articles.
+In this paper, we propose a novel, pre-trained language model called BiTimeBERT, which is trained on a temporal news collection by exploiting two key temporal aspects: \emph{document timestamp} and \emph{content time}, the latter being represented by temporal expressions embedded in news articles.
 In the recent years, exploiting these two kinds of temporal information in documents and queries has been gaining increased importance in IR and NLP.
-Their interplay can be utilized to develop time-specific search and exploration applications \cite{alonso2011temporal, campos2015survey, kanhabua2016temporal}, such as temporal web search \cite{stack2006full}, temporal question answering \cite{wang2020answering, wang2021improving}, search results diversification \cite{berberich2013temporal, styskin2011recency} and clustering \cite{alonso2009clustering, svore2012creating}, summarization \cite{barros2019natsum}, historical event ordering \cite{honovich2020machine} and so on.
+Their interplay can be utilized to develop time-specific search and exploration applications \cite{alonso2011temporal, campos2015survey, kanhabua2016temporal}, such as temporal web search \cite{stack2006full}, temporal question answering \cite{wang2020answering, wang2021improving}, search results diversification \cite{berberich2013temporal, styskin2011recency} and clustering \cite{alonso2009clustering, svore2012creating}, summarization \cite{barros2019natsum}, event ordering \cite{honovich2020machine}, etc.